 - Research your own property.
 Do a house genealogy; trace the ownership of your property back as far as possible.
 Uncover who designed and built your house or building.
 What architectural style is your house?
 Who lived there before you did?

 - Have your house and/or landscape designated a Modesto landmark.
-All you need to know to do that is on the Modesto Landmark Preservation Program page.
+All you need to know is on the Modesto Landmark Preservation Program page.

 - Research the history of your neighborhood.
 When was it developed?
 Who lived in the neighborhood?
 How did it change over the years?
 What is its name?